7+ years' experience in project management in commercial/civic and/or high-end residential landscape architecture.

 - Contracts within budget, up-to-date projections.

-- Hoerr Schaudt PM Tracker up to date prior to Design OPS Studio Weekly PM meetings.
+- Hoerr Schaudt PM Tracker up-to-date prior to Design OPS Studio Weekly PM meetings.

 - Project health – Utilization (self, team)/Realization/Quality/Timeliness.